-Flax seed contains high amounts of omega 3 fatty acid, fiber and lignan that not only helps in controlling cholesterol in the blood stream and provides essential nutrition to our body, its fiber also helps to soften the stool and promote bowel movements for relief of constipation by removing all toxins accumulated in the colon.
+4.3.
+Bowl detoxification Bowel detoxification is particularly helpful for improving body conditions and controlling weight loss.
+It brushes the intestine clean and helps the liver to cleanse toxins rapidly, so you can get rid of all parasites and plaques in your stomach, intestines and colon.
+The choice of bowl cleansing include a.
+Flax seed Flax seed contains high amounts of omega 3 fatty acid, fiber and lignan that not only helps in controlling cholesterol in the blood stream and provides essential nutrition to our body, its fiber also helps to soften the stool and promote bowel movements for relief of constipation by removing all toxins accumulated in the colon.

-Psyllium contains about 70% soluble fiber and 30% insoluble fiber.
+b.
+Psyllium Psyllium contains about 70% soluble fiber and 30% insoluble fiber.
 Besides having proven record in Chinese medicine in treating high levels of cholesterol, its fiber portion has been used to treat constipation by softening stools and easing bowel movements.

-Bentonite is a natural clay that comes from volcanic ash.
+c.
+Bentonite Bentonite is a natural clay that comes from volcanic ash.
 Taken internally, the adsorbent action of bentonite helps to eliminate and remove toxic material from the intestine.

 d.
 Liquid clay Liquid clay moves through our body and attaches to any bacteria, virus as well as toxins in our intestine and removes them out of our body as wastes resulting in improved intestinal regularity, easing chronic constipation and easing indigestion.

 4.4.
 Circulatory detoxification Chelation therapy is the first choice of treatment, with the IV above your head, the substances in the IV help to cleanse the toxic chemicals such as lead, mercury, calcium, etc in your arteries and brain.
 It is usually applied to people with pre existing heart conditions and between ages of 35-45.
 Natural remedies include a.
 Raw sauerkraut Sauerkraut is finely shredded cabbage and has been fermented by various lactic acid bacteria with distinct sour flavor.
 It contains high amounts of vitamin C, lactobacilli and other nutrients that helps to improve blood circulation and increase level of oxygen in the blood stream.
 It also is said to have done a super job in purifying your blood as well as anti aging effects.

 b.
 Garlic Garlic is nature's super food.
 Besides having been used in strengthening the immune system, fighting inflammation and infection caused by bacteria, virus, and chronic illness.
 It also is a blood thinner, blood purifier as well as increasing the level of oxygen in the blood and improving blood circulation.